TinfFoil/isotopy-identification/README.md

 # Results

-F1-measures of the best models on test.
+F1-measures of the best models on test:

 |    Model    | Multiclass F1 (All) | One-vs-the-rest F1 (All) |
 |:-----------:|:-------------------:|:------------:|